What is Crohn’s disease?

 Crohn’s disease is a form of inflammatory bowel disease (IBD) where the digestive system (also called the gastrointestinal tract or gut) becomes inflamed.
 It can impact any part of the digestive system, but your small intestine and colon are often affected.

-It’s a chronic condition, which means that it’s lifelong and ongoing.
-But symptoms often go through stages, where you may feel fine for a long time and then have a flare-up when symptoms get worse.
+It’s a chronic condition, which means that it’s long-term.
+But symptoms often go through stages, where you may feel fine for a long period of time and then have a flare-up when symptoms get worse.